Christophe-Foyer/BSpline_Active_Contour/README.md

  This project was built as part of my masters thesis at University College London.

- The code is free to be used, modified, and distributed as per the MIt license.
+ The code is free to be used, modified, and distributed as per the MIT license.

  This is far from a finished product, and some of the classes included have shown very limited results.
 This repository is here so other can review and